coveo/cli/README.md

 <!-- endremovefromdocs -->

-## About
+## What is it?

+The Coveo CLI is a powerful command-line interface (CLI) that interacts with the Coveo platform to facilitate development and build automation.
+Key features include the following.

-Coveo CLI is a command line interface to interact with the Coveo platform.
-It allows you to quickly create a [Coveo Headless](https://docs.coveo.com/headless)-powered search page for your Coveo organization, relying on [Angular](https://angular.io), [React](https://reactjs.org/) or [Vue.js](https://vuejs.org/).
+- Quickly create a [Coveo Headless](https://docs.coveo.com/headless)-powered search page for your Coveo organization, relying on popular frameworks like [Angular](https://angular.io), [React](https://reactjs.org/) and [Vue.js](https://vuejs.org/).
+- Create and manage Coveo organizations
+- Automate deployments between organizations
+- Manage Coveo Push API sources
+- Perform queries against a Coveo index

 ## Installation